apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 # The SolrCloud CRD

 The SolrCloud CRD allows users to spin up a Solr cloud in a very configurable way.
-Those configuration options are layed out on this page.
+Those configuration options are laid out on this page.

 ## Addressability